hplt-project/HPLT-WP4/utils/README.md

 Utils to upload models to Huggingface

-`mass_copy.py` # ensure correct naming, copy model card, replace English with a correct language in it `upload.py` # upload a single model
+`mass_copy.py` # ensure correct naming, copy model card, replace English with a correct language in it, upload `upload.py` # upload a single model
+`collection.py` # add to a HF collection